 Working in an educational environment creates its own unique challenges, so having an easy-to-use communication system at your fingertips is paramount.
 Schools and higher education establishments need to move away from viewing the intranet merely as a way of distributing information from the hierarchy down to the employees.
 Instead, for a school intranet to become really effective, it must become a knowledge-sharing forum to which everyone can contribute.

 Intranets are particularly useful to educational establishments that are geographically dispersed, such as sites at different campuses that share common educational objectives and communication needs.
 Schools are also particularly concerned about the security and privacy of their information since it includes children’s personal details.
-Again, a digital workplace can address these concerns.
+Again, digital technology can address these concerns.

 Viewing and updating files and documents